marcobevilacqua94/ConsoleApp1/README.md

 <numDocs> : number of documents to upsert
 <docSize> : size of documents to upsert
 <expTime> : transaction expiration time in seconds
+<upsert> : if true do upserts instead of inserts